LUMC/python-course/README.md

 Programming course
 ==================

-This repository contains material for the second installment (July 2014) of a programming course for scientists organised by the department of Human Genetics of the Leiden University Medical Center.

 The course is targeted at PhD students, Postdocs, or anyone willing to learn how to program in Python.
 Students are assumed to have some experience with programming, but not necessarily in Python, and the UNIX shell.